vega5b/save-the-babies/README.md

 (you may need to type `quit` once the GS prompt is returned)

-## Clip out part of a png and use the same bounds for all additional pngs
+## Clip out part of a png and use the same crop bounds for all additional pngs in a path

 `python clip_bounds.py --file myData/page0004.png --path myData/`